infojam/Source-Control-Documentation/Git-Documentation.md

 ## Pull requests
 After completing git push, you will need to login into GitHub online and create a pull request.

 Ensure you assign the issue you created to the pull request.
+This is done by just typing #(ISSUE NUMBER) in the comment field.

 Here you will be able to see the changes etc.